bcgov/Mautic-Openshift/README.md

 Under the `Actions` tab, a new submit action to `Modify contact segments` should be created.
 You can choose to `Add contact to selected segment(s)` for the subscribe form or `Remove contact from selected segment(s)` for the unsubscribe form.
 The name of the action can be customized.

 ### Email
 A `New Segment Email` can be set up under the `Channels` tab.
 For a basic layout the Blank theme can be used.
 The contents of the email can be set in the `builder`.
+It is important to note that an email template can only be sent to a contact once.